rajivgwl/cards_with_router_optimized/README.md

-Follow the following steps to test the comment application.
+Follow the following steps to test the  application.

 1)Clone the repository from the url